 The key differences between the Internal Rate of Return and Return on Investment are provided and discussed as follows:

-- The internal rate of return considers the future value of money whereas Return on Investment ignores the future value of money.
+- The internal rate of return considers the future value of money, whereas Return on Investment ignores money’s future value.

 - The internal rate of return is a little complicated as it takes multiple factors into its due consideration.
 On the other hand, Return on investment is not that complicated as compared to the internal rate of return since it does not take the future value of money into its due consideration.